GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/video.md

 # Video

 A video object displays a video on the screen.
 It's perfect for cut-scenes in a game.
-Videos can be controlled using events: timing, state (play/paused), audio volume...
+Videos can be controlled using events: timing, state (play/paused), audio volume, etc.

 !!! warning

-    Video files can be very heavy, even for short videos, making your game longer to download and launch.
-Make sure to use a good compression and limit the length of the video as much as possible.
+    Video files can be very heavy, even for short videos, making your game take longer to download and launch.
+Make sure to use good compression and limit the length of the video as much as possible.

 !!! warning